 life, liberty and the pursuit of happiness

 Make no mistake, you have to literally pursue happiness in order to have it in your life.
-The good news, is that every second, every moment in life, your very next breathe is an opportunity to make different choices.
-Life is fluid and you are only stuck, if you allow yourself to be.
-Life in my opinion, is way too short to hold onto so much negativity, anger and hate.
+The good news is that every second, every moment in life, your very next breath is an opportunity to make different choices.
+Life is fluid and you are only stuck if you allow yourself to be.
+Life, in my opinion, is way too short to hold onto so much negativity, anger, and hate.
 If you fill your life with these types of things, you leave no space for joy, positivism and happiness to grow.

-Life is too short for the the following things:
+Life is too short for the following things:

 Being in relationships that make you unhappy